 Businesses have the hard time spotting BEC attacks because of the following reasons:

 Low-Volume Attack: One of the reasons email security systems can detect conventional cybersecurity attacks is through unusual traffic of emails.
 On the contrary, BEC attacks come in extremely low volume and generally do not cause any major spike in email traffic.
 Since BEC emails are sent in low volume, a cyber attacker gets the time to quickly change the IP address.
-Therefore, BEC campaigns are also quite difficult to be blocked as well.
+Therefore, BEC campaigns are also quite difficult to block as well.

 They Have a Reliable Source or Domain: Phishing attacks can be easily identified because they come from domains that can easily be spotted and blacklisted.
 Since BEC attacks are low volume, the culprit can use a credible IP address with a good reputation to trick email security systems.
 Attackers also use a concept called email domain spoofing to make recipients realize that emails have come from a genuine sender.

-They Come Through DMARC Inspection: DMARC is protocol for recognizing emails that have come from a domain without authorization.
+They Come Through DMARC Inspection: DMARC is a protocol for recognizing emails that have come from a domain without authorization.
 It can detect whether the sender has impersonated a domain.
 BEC scams can pass this DMARC check mainly due to two reasons: 1) some organizations do not choose to strictly configure DMARC to block emails strictly and 2) since BEC emails look to come from a legitimate source, they easily pass through these checks.

 Is Secure Email Gateways Effective Against Business Email Compromise (BEC) Campaigns?

 A secure email gateway is a robust security measure that leverages signature analysis and machine learning technology to recognize and block suspicious emails before they even arrive at the recipient’s inbox.
-They are effective in filtering out dangerous email and can be a good solution against cyberthreats like spear phishing.
+They are effective in filtering out dangerous email and can be a good solution against cyber threats like spear phishing.
 Originally, SEGs were designed to deal with spam and they used to get a considerable amount of samples to know what suspicious emails look like.

 However, in the case of BEC, there is no malware, ransomware, phishing links, or other overly suspicious content that can easily be detected.
 Therefore, it is more difficult to identify BEC emails.
 SEGs would require additional machine learning algorithms and threat intelligence features to be more effective against BEC attacks.
 Users must use advanced SEGs to have a higher chance of preventing BEC attacks.